Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Lacto and bifidobacteria

 The role of lactobacilli is that they decompose milk sugar and synthesize lactic acid, which inhibits the development of pathogenic bacteria and fungi in the body.
-Bifidobacteria in the course of their life activity secrete substances that not only inhibit pathogenic microorganisms but improve absorption nutrients.
-Lactobacilli and bifidobacteria also stimulate immune system, due to which the body more easily tolerates the manifestations of sphenoiditis.
+Bifidobacteria, in the course of their life activity, secrete substances that not only inhibit pathogenic microorganisms, but also improve absorption nutrients.
+Also lactobacilli and bifidobacteria stimulate immune system, making it easier for the body to tolerate the manifestations of sphenoiditis.

-Another reason why these elements should be included in the diet of the patient is their beneficial effect on the process of digestion of food.
-Bacteria break down food components and play an important role in the restoration of the intestinal mucosa and microflora.
-Quite often, sphenoiditis is treated with antibiotics, which can provoke dysbacteriosis.
+Another reason why these elements need to be included in the patient’s diet is their beneficial effect on the digestion process.
+Bacteria break down food components and play a major role in restoring the intestinal mucosa and microflora.
+Quite often, treatment of sphenoiditis is carried out with antibiotics, which can provoke dysbacteriosis.
 To reduce the negative effects of drugs on the body, you should eat these beneficial bacteria.

 Products that contain beneficial lactobacilli and bifidobacteria are: